-I informed the lady working at the counter that I was unable to make the reservation on my smart phone to qualify for the discount, and asked if I could use the wi-fi in the lobby to do it on my laptop.
+I informed the lady working at the counter that I was unable to make the reservation on my smartphone to qualify for the discount, and asked if I could use the wi-fi in the lobby to do it on my laptop.
 She told me that she could just enter the discount manually, thus saving me even more headache than I already had.
 She was also extremely courteous and helpful with me, answering all my questions about the area.
 As a side note, the room is very nice as well, but this review was more about the customer service upon check-in.

 WINNEMUCCA, NEVADA -- I think this must be the worst possible hotel experience ever.
 I was given a room with two queens.
 The bed was comfortable enough, but there were so many disgusting stains on the chairs I refused to sit on them.
 The alarm clock was burned out, didn't work.
-And the HBO channel was so grainy there was no point to watching it.
-Yet when I complained about these tings to the front desk, they said there was nothing they could do.
+And the HBO channel was so grainy, there was no point to watching it.
+Yet when I complained about these things to the front desk, they said there was nothing they could do.
 They wouldn't even let me have another room, saying that's all they had for me.

 SEATTLE, WASHINGTON -- My husband and I stayed at the Seattle Quality Inn and Suites during Bumbershoot.
-During the course of the evening large groups of young adults and youth were drinking and using drugs on the shared patio that was outside our room.
-We called twice the first night (once at 2am and once at 4am) to explain to staff that the group was loud.
-The second night we called staff again - the group continued to party.
+During the course of the evening, large groups of young adults and youth were drinking and using drugs on the shared patio that was outside our room.
+We called twice the first night (once at 2 am and once at 4 am) to explain to staff that the group was loud.
+The second night, we called staff again - the group continued to party.

-When we called the manager after our stay she was oppositional and explained our complaint never reached her desk (she does not check the evening file and the staff do not report evening complaints to the day management).
+When we called the manager after our stay, she was oppositional and explained our complaint never reached her desk (she does not check the evening file and the staff do not report evening complaints to the day management).
 We received our bill and assumed our stay had been credited - it had not.
-We have stayed at Quality Inns across the US (19 states in all) attending large festivals - this was the worst stay of all - avoid it if you can... the manager told us we should have stayed at another hotel.
+We have stayed at Quality Inns across the US (19 states in all) attending large festivals - this was the worst stay of all - avoid it if you can...
+The manager told us we should have stayed at another hotel.
 Next time we will.

 ST LOUIS, MISSOURI -- We stayed in this hotel for 23 nights in June.
 It is in a perfect location to stay near airport as you get a bargain and it saves extra money for getting to Cardinals game for baseball games.
-The Metro Transit stops nearby, it comes all the way from the airport and costs very little money.
+The Metro Transit stops nearby, it comes all the way from the airport, and costs very little money.
 Our room was very nice and clean.
 Our view was directly on to the adjacent office which made the room dark during the day.
 This didn't bother us as we were rarely in.

 For breakfast we went out towards the next door restaurant - very good.
-Conveniently Located with Clean & Spacious Room.
+Conveniently located with clean & spacious room.
 The staff was very friendly and courteous.
 Rooms seemed to be nice and new with new bedding program.